Predeclared in Source §3 Non-Det

 stream_for_each(f, xs) → {boolean}

 Applies unary function f to every element of the stream xs.
-Iterative process; time: O(n), space: O(1), Where n is the length of xs. f is applied element-by-element: stream_for_each(f, stream(1, 2)) results in the calls f(1) and f(2).
+Iterative process. f is applied element-by-element: stream_for_each(f, stream(1, 2)) results in the calls f(1) and f(2).
 Lazy?
 No: stream_for_each forces the exploration of the entire stream

 Parameters: